sagreenxyz/milestone-3-project/README.md

 If you are running this locally follow the steps below:

-First, run install the dependencies then seed a data base:
+First, install the dependencies then seed a data base:

 ```bash
 npm install